Image

 Duration: 1 hour

 This program provides an introduction to harm reduction and training on naloxone administration.
-Participants will recognize the value of low barrier access to substance use disorder care, especially MOUD, particularly in the context of racialized/gendered health disparities.
+Participants will recognize the value of low-barrier access to substance use disorder care, especially MOUD.
 This course will provide a review of principles and evidence-based best practices for harm reduction, including naloxone distribution, safer consumption of services, overdose response and prevention, and HIV/HCV screening and treatment as prevention.

 Stimulant Education Programs